ALH477/SiegeWare/docs/LEGAL.md

 If you discover any vulnerability, unintended capability, or potential for misuse:

-- Report it immediately and exclusively to DeMoD LLC via security@demod.llc
+- Report it immediately and exclusively to DeMoD LLC via info@demod.ltd
 - Do not publicly disclose until a coordinated disclosure process is completed

 ### 9. Governing Law & Jurisdiction